Aftaputra/Microscope-OF/README.md

     * `curl -sL https://deb.nodesource.com/setup_14.x | sudo bash -`
     * `sudo apt install nodejs`
 * To build the web application (this produces a set of static files, that are served by the Flask webserver)
-  * `cd openflexure_microscope/api/static`
+  * `cd js`
   * `npm install`
   * `npm run build`
 * To create a Node.js development server (this will help various development tools to display more information, and auto-rebuilds when you change the source files)
   * `npm run serve`
   * You access the development server on a different port (it's printed on the command line when you run the above command).
 This means that when it starts up you will need to tell it where the microscope server is, using the "override API origin" field in the page that pops up.
 If you are running a test server on your computer, this is most likely `http://localhost:5000/`.